trajectory-invariants/invariants_mat/README.md

 ## Upcoming improvements
 - **More calculation examples** will be added that show how to calculate different invariant descriptors on single trajectories and on special motions.
 Expected release: end of October 2023.
-- Functionality will be added to **enable trajectory generation** starting from an invariant descriptor using the approach described [here](https://doi.org/10.1016/j.robot.2019.103291).
+- Functionality will be added to **enable shape-preserving trajectory adaptation** using the approach described [here](https://doi.org/10.1016/j.robot.2019.103291).
 Expected release: end of November 2023.
 - A **Python version** is currently under active development, referred to as [invariants_py](https://gitlab.kuleuven.be/robotgenskill/public_code/invariants_py).
-It will mirror all functionality and in addition focus on very fast calculation times by incorporating the [Fatrop solver](https://gitlab.kuleuven.be/robotgenskill/fatrop/fatrop).
+It will mirror all functionality and in addition focus on extremely fast calculation times by incorporating the [Fatrop solver](https://gitlab.kuleuven.be/robotgenskill/fatrop/fatrop).

 ### Contributors